Home

 Barbecues and Bonfires always sit well together and could be a great fundraiser.
 Or if you really wanted to go for it what about a hog roast?

-Midsummer Ball
+Midsummer ball

 A great excuse for a party or charity dance with lots of midsummer extras added to the usual mix.
 If you can use an outside venue so much the better.
 What a lovely way to spend a warm summer evening.

 "So what great fundraising ideas have you got planned for the longest day?
-It would be total Midsummer Madness to miss out!"

-To leave Midsummer Day and return to The Home Page please click here.
+To leave Midsummer Day and return to